status-im/nim-faststreams/README.md

 ### Higher efficiency is possible if we say goodbye to the good old single buffer.

-The buffering logic inside the stream divides the data into "pages" which are allocated with known fast paths in the Nim allocator and which can be efficiently transferred between streams and threads in the layered streams scenario or in IPC mechanisms such as `AsyncChannel`.
+The buffering logic inside the stream divides the data into "pages" which are allocated with a known fast path in the Nim allocator and which can be efficiently transferred between streams and threads in the layered streams scenario or in IPC mechanisms such as `AsyncChannel`.
 The consuming code can be aware of this, but doesn't need to.
 The most idiomatic usage of the API